threeninesfine/looking-glass/README.md

 Fortunately, cardrooms often publish information on key factors relevant for making the best decision for where to play.

+The looking-glass is a tool that queries publicly available websites Seattle area cardrooms publish on game statistics.

 # Description

-The looking-glass is a tool that queries publicly available websites Seattle area cardrooms publish on game statistics, which typically include:
+Relevant data collected includes

 + Game stakes (e.g. $1/$2 no-limit texas hold'em)
 + Number of tables